All Episodes

 It was political.

-They were they were motivated by rage and hatred, both the media and Democrats.
+They were motivated by rage and hatred, both the media and Democrats.

-They can't even stop, even though we have four separate, you know, the FBI nine-month investigation, the House Intel Committee investigation, the bipartisan Senate Intel Committee investigation, and now the Muller report, no collusion.
+They can't even stop, even though we have four separate, you know, the FBI nine-month investigation, the House Intel Committee investigation, the bipartisan Senate Intel Committee investigation, and now the Mueller report.

 You know, but there's Adam Schiff, the one guy caught on tape colluding with Russians, thinking he can get dirt so he can influence the elections.

-You know, uh what is the nature of the compromising materials?
+You know, what is the nature of the compromising materials?

 Does Vladimir know?